 Speedify was founded in 2014 by a team of security experts.
 While the service claims to offer solid speeds and decent security measures, there are concerns that potential users should be aware of.

 One issue is Speedify's logging policy—the provider claims to collect minimal information and that it doesn’t monitor or record user activity, but its location in the US (part of the 5-Eyes Alliance) raises questions about government surveillance.
-There is also evidence of past security breaches and data leaks.
+There are also alleged reports of past security breaches and data leaks.

-Speedify uses encryption and offers unlimited bandwidth, as well as servers in over 37 countries.
-However, in our tests, the service failed to unblock restricted content that other providers on our list of best VPNs could easily access.
+Speedify uses encryption and offers unlimited bandwidth, as well as servers in over 35 countries.
+However, in our tests, the service failed to unblock streaming services that other providers on our list of the best VPNs could easily access.
+It's not good for torrenting and gaming as well, due to poor speeds.

 Before we dig into details, let's kick off this Speedify review by outlining its key features.
 Refer to the table below for a quick summary.